 The likelihood ratio statistic is probably the most widely used approach to the comparison of nested parametric models-for example, deviance tests in generalized linear models (McCullagh and Nelder, 1989) are of this type-and provides a general and powerful framework for such comparisons.
-In large samples chi-squared approximations to the distribution of the likelihood ratio statistic may be used, but in certain cases, for example in sparse contingency tables or covariance selection models, the accuracy of these approximations may be poor.
-Thus it is of wide interest to consider alternative potentially more accurate approaches.
+It also motivates the construction of test statistics in many other settings, such as empirical and semiparametric likelihood inference.
+In large samples chi-squared approximations to the distribution of the likelihood ratio statistic may be used, but their accuracy may be poor, for example in sparse contingency tables or high-dimensional graphical models.
+Thus it is of wide interest to consider potentially more accurate approximations.

-In this paper we discuss a directional approach derived from higher order approximations for likelihood inference.
+In this paper we discuss a directional approach derived from higher order approximations for likelihood inference on vector parameters of interest.
 For a scalar parameter of interest a pivotal quantity, often called r^ , can be constructed, which follows a standard normal distribution with relative error $O(n^{-3/2})$, when the response y is continuous, and with relative error $O(n^{-1})$, when y is discrete.
 Since these approximations have bounded relative error both in the centre of the distribution and in large deviation regions, they provide highly accurate inferences well into the distribution tails.
 A review of this literature and several examples are given in Brazzale et al. (2007) and Brazzale and Davison (2008); the discrete case is considered in more generality in Davison et al. (2006).
 A development for vector parameters of interest, parallel to that of r^ , was given in Skovgaard (2001).
 The resulting test statistic has a distribution close to χ^2 and was derived analogously to r^ , so that the approximation is also accurate in large deviation regions.
-The present paper provides an alternative highly accurate approximation that improves on the usual likelihood ratio statistic, seems to be more accurate in simulations than Skovgaard's statistic, and is very easy to compute.
+The present paper provides an alternative approach for linear exponential family models that improves on the usual likelihood ratio statistic, seems to be more accurate in simulations than Skovgaard's statistic, and is very easy to compute.